danielnixon/bootstrap-hacks/README.md

 Prevent zoom on focus on iOS
 ----------------------------

 iOS can automatically zoom in when a form input element receives focus.
 Developers often disable this behaviour by setting restrictive values for the `viewport` meta element.
-This can [negatively affects accessibility](https://www.w3.org/TR/mobile-accessibility-mapping/#zoom-magnification):
+This can [negatively affect accessibility](https://www.w3.org/TR/mobile-accessibility-mapping/#zoom-magnification):

 > Ensure that the browser pinch zoom is not blocked by the page's viewport meta element so that it can be used to zoom the page to 200%.
 Restrictive values for user-scalable and maximum-scale attributes of this meta element should be avoided.